LucNie/Unity-Crucher-textures/README.md

 # Unity-Crucher-textures
-[Unity] Script that cruch all textures
+[Unity] Script that cruch-compress all textures